Contrasting Frontier Group (ULCC) and The Competition

 |2.46

-Frontier Group currently has a consensus price target of $21.36, suggesting a potential upside of 88.20%.
-As a group, “Air transportation, scheduled” companies have a potential upside of 41.30%.
-Given Frontier Group’s stronger consensus rating and higher possible upside, research analysts plainly believe Frontier Group is more favorable than its rivals.
+Frontier Group presently has a consensus target price of $21.36, indicating a potential upside of 91.92%.
+As a group, “Air transportation, scheduled” companies have a potential upside of 44.37%.
+Given Frontier Group’s stronger consensus rating and higher probable upside, analysts clearly believe Frontier Group is more favorable than its rivals.

 Summary